TheKikGen/MPC-LiveXplore/tkgl_bootstrap/readme.md

 How to install :

-1. Copy to the tkgl_bootstrap directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem
+1. Copy to the tkgl_bootstrap directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem Important : rename it to ".tkgl_bootstrap" to hide it, so you will not see it when brosing files on the sdcard.

 2. Update as usual (usb procedure) with the last MPC / Force modded image to enable the bootstrap script :